nshiab/simple-data-analysis/README.md

 const someData = [...] // An array of objects

 const simpleData = new SimpleData({ data: someData })
+// You can also load data
+// from a local file or an url
 ```

 But you can also import everything if you wish.
 Just keep in mind that your final build will be bigger.